juliancoleman/orchestra/README.md

 A special command is used for Continuous Integration that you won't need to worry about.
 Just know that it is there.

+If you decide you'd like to run a service like [Travis](https://travis-ci.org/) with the help of [Replicated](https://github.com/replicatedhq/replicated) for on-premises continuous integration, [follow this demo](https://github.com/replicatedhq/replicated-ci-demo) to get started.
+The demo includes configs for both `Travis` and `Circle CI`.

+For `Orchestra`, I feel this practice would be general overkill.
+But this library is architected to help support that for developer practice.

 ### Writing your own tests

 Jest has a very familiar feel to the likes of mocha and